 Preventing damage to wood floors involves simple yet effective strategies.
 To guard floors from furniture scratches, using felt pads under chair and table legs is recommended.
 These pads provide a cushioned barrier that prevents direct contact with the floor.
 Additionally, placing area rugs or runners in high-traffic areas can reduce wear and tear.

 Another preventive tip is to maintain an optimal indoor climate.
 Controlling the humidity level helps prevent wood from expanding or contracting.
-Using a humidifier in the winter, when indoor air tends to be drier, can protect the floor's stability.
+Using a humidifier in the winter, when indoor air tends to be drier, can help maintain the floor’s condition.
 Similarly, a dehumidifier might be useful during humid summer months to prevent swelling.

 "A few simple preventive steps can make a big difference.
 Consistent habits, such as removing shoes indoors, can minimize dirt and grit that scratches floors.
 Pet owners can help by keeping pets' nails trimmed to avoid accidental scratches," advises James Smith, Owner of Dalworth Clean.